How to Make Arancini

 - Prepare a bowl of warmish water for dipping your hands (it’s easier to roll the arancini with slightly wet hands – the rice doesn’t stick as easily.)

 - Prepare a baking tray with parchment paper and set aside.
+Prepare a second baking try with paper towel and set beside the stove.

 - Place the rolled arancini on the parchment-lined baking tray.